Linen dress ideas we love

 But the feature did get me thinking.
 As someone who tends to live in jeans, the idea of adding some simple and flattering linen dresses to my wardrobe really appeals.
 I do love the texture, look and feel of linen and it’s ages since I had a linen dress.

-I headed to the From Britain with Love directory to see what some of the makers in our Clothing section are up to.
+After Etsy I headed to the From Britain with Love directory to see what some of the makers in our Sustainable fashion made in Britain section are up to.
 It didn’t take me long to find some really lovely ideas (broadening my search to linen dresses in general).
 Then I spent more time than I’m prepared to admit on Pinterest looking for more ideas.
 And, if I’m honest, falling down a rabbit hole.
 To make myself feel better I decided to put all the ideas I’d found to good use and share with you here.
 I hope you find something you love.
 Hope you avoid spending far too long on Pinterest like I did, searching for Nordic lakeside cabins…!

 If you’re of a handy persuasion and fancy making your own linen dress, you can’t go wrong with Merchant and Mills patterns.
 Really like this The Factory dress.